 |Title:||Head Cross Country and Track Coach|

-Rodney Smith is in his fifth season as the Head Track & Field and Cross Country Coach at Hardin-Simmons University.
+The 2013-14 season will mark the sixth season as the Head Track & Field and Cross Country Coach for Rodney Smith at Hardin-Simmons University.

 During his career, he has coached four individual National Champions, 14 All-Americans, three Lone Star Conference Cross Country Team Champions, two NCAA Division II South/Southeast Region Champions in cross-country, three NCAA Division II Track & Field Team Champions while on the staff at ACU, and the NAIA Area 5 Coach of the Year while at David Lipscomb.

 During his first five years at Hardin-Simmons University Smith coached Ashley Huston to become a three time national champion, five-time All-American, NCAA Division III Female Athlete of the Year, ASC Female Athlete of the Year, and the ASC Track Athlete of the Year.

 During this time the track & field/cross-country program has produced five National Qualifiers in a total of 12 events, five National All-Academic selections, 33 all-conference athletes, 53 All-Academic student/athletes, five All-ASC Distinguished Scholars, one all-region Athlete in Cross-Country, two Freshmen of the Year, the team and individual champion at the ASC Cross-Country Championships in 2010, and the High Point Athlete of the Meet at the ASC Track and Field Championships in 2009, 2010, and 2012.

 Coach Smith earned his Bachelor’s in Education from ACU and his MS in Education from Southern Arkansas University.